 Salem State University is committed to providing students both a high-quality education and a suitable environment for academic and personal growth.
 Through campus developments and capital improvements, the university can compete with the multitude of higher education options throughout Massachusetts, bringing students from cities and towns throughout the state, the country and the world to Salem.

 Please click on the links below for current updates and neighborhood presentations on specific projects.
 You may also visit the Salem State construction blog around active and planned university construction projects.

 Salem State University will be closed from Wednesday, December 24 2014, through Friday, January 3, 2015.
 Contact the Campus Police emergency hotline 24 hours a day/7 days a week at 978.542.6111 to report urgent issues related to the university.

 The next meeting of the SSUNAC is scheduled for Wednesday, January 21, 2015, at 7 p.m. in the Sullivan Training Room (room 106) of the Enterprise Center located on Central Campus at 121 Loring Avenue.

 Construction Work Hours

-Weather permitting, Turner Construction will be working on roofing, interior and exterior framing, stairs and site cleanup on Saturday, November 15 starting at 8 a.m.
+Weather permitting, Turner Construction will continue work on roofing, interior and exterior framing, stairs and site on Saturday December 20 and Saturday, January 3 starting at 8 a.m..

 Normal Work Hours